September 14, 2016 by Ed Kennedy

 By becoming familiar with and skilled in analog photography by no means does it serve as signification digital is lacking, dumb, or a waste of time.
 Instead, while surely digital is now the first choice of a new photographer – and the convenience and diversity of its offerings are tremendous – so too does their remain something to be said for knowing how to shoot with an old classic SLR, just the same as an automatic car will suffice; but driving a vintage manual remains something special every car fan should seek out.

 A adventure in analog is also worthwhile not just for the experience but the growth it brings.
 True, some of what you learn may remain by and large in the non-digital domain, but the transfer of knowledge and skills to your digital photography in future can be significant and arise in surprising areas once you’ve got a grip on how to take great pics in an analog camera.

 So, if you’ve already got a couple of great cameras, and maybe even have begun uploading content online, your next step forward can be best served by a look into the past.
-Find a good vintage camera, even better one with a great story behind it, and get shooting anew, one pic at a time.Ed Kennedy is a journalist and web designer proudly from Melbourne, Australia.
-Say hi to Ed via firstname.lastname@example.org or on Twitter @Edkennedy01
+Find a good vintage camera, even better one with a great story behind it, and get shooting anew, one pic at a time.Ed Kennedy is a journalist, ghostwriter, and web developer from Melbourne, Australia.
+Contact Ed via firstname.lastname@example.org on LinkedIn or Twitter@EdKennedy01